-- Developing the reputation of the trust and achieving positive outcomes for the students.
-Mitigation includes working closely with the Department for Education (DfE) Educational Advisers team, maintaining a strong focus on setting targets and tracking student progress through a dedicated Standards, Teaching & Learning Committee and recruiting high quality teaching and leadership personnel; and - Learner recruitment levels remain the key driver behind the financial stability of the trust, and while learner numbers continue to be very strong, and LDE UTC continues to be heavily oversubscribed, this can never be taken for granted.
-Mitigation include continued investment in marketing, events and parental liaison, rigorously following up every expression of interest and continuing the highly successful open evenings (both virtual and in person). - The funding climate for academy trusts.
+- Continue to build the reputation of the trust for achieving positive outcomes for its learners.
+Mitigation includes working closely with the Department for Education (DfE), the Regional Directors team, maintaining a strong focus on setting targets and tracking learner progress through a dedicated Quality of Education and Curriculum Committee and recruiting high quality teaching and leadership personnel; and - Learner recruitment levels remain the key driver behind the financial stability of the trust, and while learner numbers continue to be very strong, and LDE UTC continues to be heavily oversubscribed, this can never be taken for granted.
+Mitigations include, continued investment in marketing, events and parental liaison, rigorously following up every expression of interest and continuing the highly successful open evenings (both virtual and in person). - The current high levels of inflation on all costs and particularly energy costs, resulting in cost pressures for the college (both non-staff costs and staff cost inflationary pressures), and a cost of living crises for our staff and learners families. - The funding climate for academy trusts.
 Mitigation includes encouraging sponsors and partners to make donations in cash or in-kind to keep the UTC's offer differentiated from other providers; alternative revenue streams are being investigated and robust budget monitoring and forecasting procedures are in place;